Driving License in China

 Can tourists drive in China?

-Tourists can't drive with an international license. they must apply for a temporary Chinese license.
+Tourists can't drive with an international license.
+They must apply for a temporary Chinese license.

 What is the minimum driving age in China?